Last reviewed on 11th August 2023 by Martin Alexander (Mortgage Advisor)

 A repayment mortgage alone would guarantee your balance to be settled at the end of your term, as long as you keep up with payments.
 Furthermore, an interest-only mortgage would only require you to repay the interest on your loan.
 As a result, you’d have the loan balance to pay once your term ends.

-As an example, a part and part mortgage worth £250,000 may be £175,000 repayment and £75,000 interest-only.
+As an example, a part and part mortgage of £250,000 may have £175,000 on repayment and £75,000 interest-only.
 You’d then repay the £175,000 over the term of your mortgage.
 The remaining interest of £75,000 would be paid at the end of the agreed term.
-Bear in mind that interest can also accrue on the loan depending on the type of mortgage you have.

 Advantages of having a part and part mortgage

 - Less capital to pay at the end of your term

 - Less overall interest